Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- Smart is responsible for attempting 8.3% of his team's field goal attempts this season with 9.9 per game.

-- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.
+- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

-- In terms of assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.

 Marcus Smart vs. the Heat